GanbaruTobi/blog/content/python_f_strings_exec.md

 ## Why write about it?

-Well, every now and then, we pass by this functions in source code and discuss if its a way for RCE or not.
-There are links on the internet [1](https://www.geeksforgeeks.org/vulnerability-in-str-format-in-python/), [2](https://github.com/adeptex/CTF/blob/master/fstring-injection.md), ..., claiming exploitabilty and [others](https://security.stackexchange.com/questions/238338/are-there-any-security-concerns-to-using-python-f-strings-with-user-input) show its often not.
+Well, every now and then, we come across these functions in source code and discuss whether they pose a risk for Remote Code Execution (RCE) or not.
+There are links on the internet [1](https://www.geeksforgeeks.org/vulnerability-in-str-format-in-python/), [2](https://github.com/adeptex/CTF/blob/master/fstring-injection.md), and others that claim exploitability, while [others](https://security.stackexchange.com/questions/238338/are-there-any-security-concerns-to-using-python-f-strings-with-user-input) demonstrate that it is often not the case.

 ## Example Code